ReturnInfinity/BareMetal-OS-legacy/docs/Building Newlib.md

 	mkdir newlib-1.20.0/newlib/libc/sys/baremetal

-Copy the contents of the `newlib/baremetal` directory from the BareMetal OS SVN into the `newlib/libc/sys/baremetal` directory.
+Copy the contents of the `newlib/baremetal` directory from the BareMetal OS code into the `newlib/libc/sys/baremetal` directory.

 Refresh the configuration files: